Geetub/ctf/natas16.md

 ### Making use of large result set
 This approach takes advantage of the large amount of possible return values, to minimize the number of requests needed to get the password.
-In this case, <ins>only 16 requests</ins> were needed to exfiltrate the 32-characters password.
+In this case <ins>only 16 requests</ins> were needed to exfiltrate the 32-characters password.

 The file 'dictionary.txt' has 50253 unique rows, so an exploit can signal any value in the range 1-50253.
-For example, to signal the value 9158 we can check what is the word that line in the dictionary => congratulations.
+For example, to signal the value 9158 we can check on what line does this word appear in the dictionary => congratulations.
 By providing _^congratulations$_ to the grep command, we should get the same word on the html output.
-Wrapped with ^ and $ guarantees no characters before and after the search string.
+Wrapping the search term with ^ and $ guarantees an exact match, without extra character before or after it.

 On the client side, the response word could be the searched in a local copy of dictionary and the found line number would be the signaled number.